 Creating a Minimum Viable Product (MVP) no longer requires coding expertise or a big budget.
-With no-code platforms, you can build functional prototypes in days, not months, and test your ideas without heavy upfront investment.
+With AI-assisted platforms, you can build functional prototypes in days, not months, and test your ideas without heavy upfront investment.
 Here's what you need to know:

-• What is an MVP?
+- What is an MVP?
 A basic version of your product with only the most essential features to validate your idea and gather user feedback.

-• Who benefits?
+- Who benefits?
 Entrepreneurs, small businesses, and product teams without technical resources can quickly test ideas and iterate.

-• How to start?
+- How to start?
 Choose the right platform (e.g., Adalo), define core features, design a simple interface, and launch across web and mobile.

 No Code Apps: How to Know When to Build a Prototype, MVP (Minimum Viable Product), or Full-Scope App

-Choosing and Setting Up No-Code Tools
+Choosing and Setting Up Your App Building Tools

-Once you've got a handle on the basics of MVPs, the next step is picking the right no-code platform to bring your product vision to life.
+Once you've got a handle on the basics of MVPs, the next step is picking the right platform to bring your product vision to life.

-How to Select a No-Code Platform
+How to Select an App Building Platform

 Ease of use is key.
 Choose tools with intuitive, drag-and-drop interfaces that let non-technical users quickly create functional prototypes without a steep learning curve.
+Adalo's visual builder has been described as "as easy as PowerPoint," making it accessible to founders and product teams without technical backgrounds.

 Using Adalo for MVP Prototyping

-Adalo's pricing is simple and transparent:
+Adalo's pricing is simple and transparent with no usage-based charges:

-• Free Plan: Unlimited test apps (up to 500 records) with web publishing on an Adalo subdomain.
+- Free Plan: Unlimited test apps (up to 500 records) with web publishing on an Adalo subdomain.

 Keep in mind, publishing to app stores comes with additional costs: an annual $99 Apple Developer fee and a one-time $25 Google Play fee.

-To speed up development, Adalo offers about 40 pre-made templates tailored to various MVP concepts.
+To speed up development, Adalo offers approximately 40 pre-made templates tailored to various MVP concepts.
 These templates include pre-configured screens, logic, and database structures, giving you a head start.
+Magic Start takes this further by generating complete app foundations from a simple description—tell it you need a booking app for a dog grooming business, and it creates your database structure, screens, and user flows automatically.
+What used to take days of planning happens in minutes.

 You can preview your app instantly and share test links with users to gather feedback before officially launching.
 Once your platform is set up, you're ready to dive into building your MVP step by step.

 Building Your MVP in Adalo: Step-by-Step

-4-Step Guide to Building Your MVP with Adalo No-Code Platform
+4-Step Guide to Building Your MVP with Adalo

 Now that you've decided to use Adalo as your platform, it's time to get to work.
 This guide will walk you through the process of building your MVP: identifying the core features, designing the interface, creating workflows, and finally, publishing your app.